-To choose additional fields to display in your signups report, click the Gear icon and select or deselect fields to display.
+To choose additional fields to display in your signups report, click the Gear icon in the top righthand corner to select or deselect fields to display.

 The Recent Member Signups list can also be exported or printed by clicking the corresponding icons above the table header.